Last Updated on March 28, 2023 by Jada Glover

 Breastfed babies don’t have to take a bottle.
-If your baby is nursing well, transferring milk, gaining weight, and diaper count is good, your baby does not have to take a bottle.
+If your baby is nursing well, transferring milk, gaining weight, and diaper count are good, your baby does not have to take a bottle.
 The only real exception to this includes if your baby is premature or requires additional supplementation for medical reasons.
 Your baby can be exclusively breastfed at the breast.
 But, the reality is many mamas have to return to work, and you may fall into this category too, so when to introduce a bottle to a breastfed baby is a common question among breastfeeding mothers.

 When’s the Right Time to Introduce a Bottle?